A few words from those already using EduCare for Sport

 EduCare for Sport provides an excellent introduction to safeguarding children and young people and assists all coaches in recognising the early warning signs of possible abuse.
 It’s suitable for all working in a sport or club environment.” - Louise Pickford – Coaching and Performance Programme Manager, England Squash and Racketball

 “Archery GB has long been an active and enthusiastic advocate of club development.
-For many years, the association has promoted the NSPCC’s online safeguarding programme, Child Protection Awareness in Sport and Active Leisure, alongside more traditional workshop courses.
+For many years, the association has promoted the online safeguarding programme, Child Protection in Sport & Active Leisure, alongside more traditional workshop courses.
 Coaches, volunteers, and parents have all taken part.
 Registration figures have risen month on month, year on year.
 And following calls from all sides to further the availability of similar programmes, adding resources into an expanding portfolio was a logical and popular progression.

 EduCare for Sport emerged to address the shortcoming in club education – to satiate a hunger across the sector for high quality, accessible training.
 The service provides clubs with a range of accredited and certificated CPD programmes to support and develop members’ education, and helps ensure compliance at the grass roots to the standards set by governing bodies.
 But more than that, it brings clubs and their people together.